 But what if we could use the duck to our advantage?
 The Institute for Energy Economics and Financial Analysis completed modelling on how flexible trading with a battery and rooftop solar could fundamentally alter the shape of the duck, squashing it and producing the sleeping duck scenario seen below.

 Batteries, electric vehicles and flexible loads are well placed to take advantage of the changing shape of the grid demand — but they’ll need clear pricing signals and sensible and dynamic connection constraints aligned to benefit the grid operator, energy consumers, and asset owners.
-Gridcog makes it easy to incorporate price signals and connection constraints into your project models so you design commercially viable projects to slay the duck!
+Gridcog makes it easy to incorporate price signals and connection constraints into your project models so you can design commercially viable projects to slay the duck!

 What would happen if you clad NEOM The Line in Photo-Voltaic material?